auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 # Add Login to Your JavaScript Application

 Auth0 allows you to add authentication to almost any application type quickly.
-This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in a Single-Page Application (SPA) that uses plain JavaScript, using the [Auth0 SPA SDK](https://github.com/auth0/auth0-spa-js).
+This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in a Single-Page Application (SPA) that uses plain JavaScript, using the <a href="https://github.com/auth0/auth0-spa-js" target="_blank">Auth0 SPA SDK</a>.

 To use this quickstart, you’ll need to: